jarrodmillman/rcsds/lectures/camera.rst

 The cameraman
 #############

-Download the file :download:`camera.txt` and save it in your working directory.
+Download the file :download:`camera.txt <../_downloads/camera.txt>` and save it in your working directory.
 It contains the pixel values for a picture, and it's your job to find what picture that is.
 The file contains a single floating point value per line.
 Here are the first four lines of the file:

 ::